OCT-FPGA/P4OpenNIC_Public/P4OpenNIC-Examples/README.md

 For testing you need two servers, one with the FPGA attached that you just programmed.
 We refer to this one as server1.
 The second server, which sends packets to server1, we refer to as server2.

 Once server1 is rebooted, set up a program to capture incoming packets on server1.
 You can use wireshark or tcpdump.
-For example,  `sudo tcpdump -i <ethernet-interface-name>`
+For example,  `sudo tcpdump -i <ethernet-interface-name>`.

 Use server2 to send packets to server1.
 You can use the command `tcpreplay` to send the provided pcap file frem server2 in `pcap/test1.pcap`:

+OCT FPGA nodes are equipped with a dual-port 40G Intel NIC.
+You can either use them to send the packets or setup the FPGA to send packets.

+To bring the Intel NIC up, you can run `sudo ifconfig enp134s0f0 192.168.1.20 netmask 255.255.255.0 up`.

- `sudo tcpreplay --intf1=enp216s0 pcap/test1.pcap`
+ `sudo tcpreplay --intf1=enp134s0f0 pcap/test1.pcap`

- More information about the tests can be found in the pcap folder readme.

 ## Configuring P4 tables and parameters